covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 institutions like the University of Mannheim, the University of Lausanne, Tilburg University, and the Institute of Labor Economics (IZA).

-CoViD-19 and what it means for us personally, our loved ones, the economy, and society in general is on everyone's mind.
 To assess how CoViD-19 is impacting individuals, households, and communities, it is important to know what the population as a whole knows, believes, and how people behave in response to the current pandemic.
-In order to gain insights, we are running a panel data collection in the Netherlands, thereby facilitating near-real-time monitoring of how people respond to the CoViD-19 crisis.
+In order to gain insights, we were running a panel data collection in the Netherlands, thereby facilitating near-real-time monitoring of how people respond to the CoViD-19 crisis.
 On the one hand, we aim to quickly generate insights from contemporaneous data and communicate them